Does Medicare Cover Dental for Seniors?

 Key Takeaways

-If you have Original Medicare or Medicare Advantage without a dental plan, you can add one at any time
+If you have Original Medicare or Medicare Advantage without a dental plan, you can add one.

-Medicare Part A will pay for certain dental services that you get when you’re in a hospital.
-Part A can pay for inpatient hospital care if you need to have emergency dental procedures
+Medicare Part A covers certain dental services when you’re in a hospital.
+Part A can also pay for inpatient hospital care if you need to have emergency dental procedures.

 Original Medicare (Parts A and B) typically does not cover routine dental services.
-The only exceptions are when dental services are a necessary part of another procedure covered, and/or a hospital stay is required.
+The only exceptions are when dental services are a necessary part of another covered procedure or a hospital stay is required.
 Medicare Advantage, on the other hand, often bundles dental insurance for seniors.

 If you have Original Medicare (Parts A and B), your dental care is covered only in specific cases.
 Medicare may pay for: